 Your main role: I develop and implement marketing and social media strategies for the Career Development Center.
 I also oversee our Career Ambassadors and Marketing Intern throughout the Academic year!

 How you got here: After graduation, I moved to North Jersey and worked in Marketing and Social Media there for two years.
-I missed Hawk Hill so much and wanted to be a part of this campus again, so I took on the role of Marketing and Social Media Specialist here at the CDC!
+I missed Hawk Hill so much and wanted to be a part of this campus again, so I took on the role of Marketing and Social Media Specialist here at the Career Development Center!

 Your best piece of career advice: Think about what your passionate about and what brings you joy, and find a career thats rewarding for you.